singatoshi/solana-x402-payment-sdk/README.md

 # Payless SDKs

-Official SDKs for integrating Payless x402 payments into your applications.
+Official SDKs for integrating Payless x402 payments into your applications on solana network.

 ## Available SDKs